QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 The removal process is defined as follows:

 1. If required, the Manager team may replace the roles currently granted to the representatives from the community in question with the Invitee role --- This must be communicated to those representatives, but the Managers are not required to communicate the reason if they believe it's not the best course of action
-2. The Manager team must post a message visible to the rest of the Program's members, clearly explaining the concerns and the reasoning behind starting the removal process, and with an attached discussion thread --- this message and thread must not be visible to the representatives of the community in question
+2. The Manager team must post a message visible to the rest of the Program's members, clearly explaining the concerns and the reasoning behind starting the removal process, and with an associated discussion thread --- this message and thread must not be visible to the representatives of the community in question
 3. Once the voting-eligible Program members have informally agreed that everyone's had enough time to read the message and ask questions, the vote may be created (with options to approve or deny the vote) --- it must follow the voting process outlined earlier in this document, but **it is not eligible to be vetoed by Program members**
 4. Once the vote has concluded, the discussion channel must be archived and kept read-only, so it can be reviewed later on if needed